irinanita/issue-tracker/README.md

 ## Version Control
-Git will be used for version control.
+Git is used for version control.

 ## Deployment
 This Project was deployed with Heroku in the following way: